Hip Replacement Recall

 • BBB A+ Rating Logo

 Several joint manufacturers have recalled metal-on-metal hip implants during the past decade.
 The companies promised their metal-on-metal designs would increase mobility.
 But certain types of hip replacements may be more prone to failure and recall.
-A 2022 study reported that, following a hip replacement, 46.7% of participants experienced a clinically significant improvement, while 15.5% experienced worsened outcomes.
+A 2022 study reported that, following a hip replacement, 46.7% of participants experienced a clinically significant improvement, while 15.5% experienced worsened outcomes, often linked to complications such as implant loosening, adverse reactions to metal debris (ARMD) and pseudotumor formation.
 The recalls often come too late for tens of thousands of people who have already received these problematic devices.

 Major Prosthetic Hip Implant Recalls Occurred for These Popular Products: